Superdeterminism Without Conspiracy: Bell's Theorem

 \subsection{The CHSH Inequality}

-This is a straightforward extension of the argument above.
-Here $x=0$, $x=1$, $y=0$ and $y=1$ denote four $\epsilon$ disks (i.e. nominal settings) on the 2-sphere of orientations.
-Suppose, in a given run with fixed $\lambda$, Alice measures with respect to $x=0$ and Bob with respect to $y=0$.
-This is achieved with exact settings $\bold X_0$, $\bold Y_0$ such that \be \bold X_0 \cdot \bold Y_0 \in \mathbb Q \ee In order that a putative hidden-variable theory satisfies (\ref{be}), it is necessary that, in addition to the real-world run where the particles were measured with nominal settings $(x=0, y=0)$, the same particles could have been measured with nominal settings $(x=0, y=1)$, $(x=1, y=0)$ and $(x=1, y=1)$, with definite outcomes $\pm 1$.
+This is a straightforward extension of the argument above though we no longer use the singlet property that, with the same exact settings, Alice and Bob must have opposite measurement outputs.
+Here $x$, $x'$, $y$ and $y'$ (with $x'=1-x$, $y'=1-y$ as before) denote four $\epsilon$ disks (i.e. nominal settings) on the 2-sphere of orientations.
+In a given run where Alice chooses $x$ and Bob $y$, we write the corresponding exact settings as $\bold X$, $\bold Y$ where \be \bold X \cdot \bold Y \in \mathbb Q \ee In order that a putative hidden-variable theory satisfies (\ref{be}), it is necessary that, in addition to the real-world run, the same particles (with the same $\lambda$) could have been measured with nominal settings $xy'$, $x'y$ and $x'y'$, with definite outcomes $\pm 1$.